Country Profile: Austria

 Government

-Austria is a federal parliamentary republic, with Vienna as its capital.
-The system includes a bicameral legislature, with the National Council and Federal Council.
-The President serves as the head of state, while the Chancellor is the head of government.
+Austria operates as a federal parliamentary republic with a system comprising a bicameral legislature.
+The President acts as the head of state, while the Chancellor serves as head of government.
+The country is noted for its policies of neutrality and commitment to democratic processes.

-- Suffrage is granted at 16 years of age.
+- Suffrage: Universal at 16 years of age.

 Military and Security